What harmful conditions do the guards have? Harmful production factors

 Absolutely all harmful and dangerous production factors are divided into 4 types:

 2. Biological.
-This refers to pathogenic microorganisms such as viruses.
+This refers to pathogenic microorganisms, such as viruses.

 4. Psychophysical.
 These include, for example, nervous overload.